5.7.6 Trust Fund Penalty Assessment Action

 2. Review the TFRP case file and ICS history to determine if any new information has been sufficiently addressed and documented.

-3. If the new information requires additional investigation, the group manager will return the TFRP file to the revenue officer.
+3. If the new information requires additional investigation, the GM will return the TFRP file to the RO.

-4. If the new information has been sufficiently addressed and documented, and the revenue officer was unable to make telephone contact with the taxpayer, the group manager will prepare a letter to the taxpayer that identifies the new information and a brief summary of the results of the additional investigation.
+4. If the new information has been sufficiently addressed and documented, and the RO was unable to make telephone contact with the responsible person, the GM will prepare Letter 1154-M to the responsible person identifying the new information with a brief summary of the results of the additional investigation.
+This letter can be generated from either ICS’s Trust Fund Recovery Template Listings or Forms/Pubs/Products Repository.

-5. Document issuance of the letter to the taxpayer in the ICS history, and place a copy of the letter in the TFRP case file.
+5. Document issuance of Letter 1154-M to the responsible person in the ICS history and place a copy of the letter in the TFRP case file.

 Note:

-The group manager must ensure no prohibited ex parte communications are included in the TFRP case file or the case history before approving the transmittal of the case to CPM.
-If the case history contains commentary determined to violate the ex parte communication rules, the manager will take appropriate action, which could include sharing the information with the taxpayer, or following ICS history removal procedures detailed in IRM 5.1.10.7, Case Histories.
+The GM must ensure no prohibited ex parte communications are included in the TFRP case file or the case history before approving the transmittal of the case to CPM.
+See Rev. Proc.
+2012-18.
+If the case history contains commentary determined to violate the ex parte communication rules, the manager will take appropriate action, which could include sharing the information with the responsible person, or following ICS history removal procedures detailed in IRM 5.1.10.8, Case Histories.

-3. After group manager approval, the revenue officer will take the following actions:
+3. After GM approval, the RO will take the following actions:

-2. Generate and print Form 2749, Request for Trust Fund Recovery Penalty Assessment, and Form 3210, Document Transmittal.
+2. Generate and print Form 2749, Request for Trust Fund Recovery Penalty Assessment, and Form 3210-A, Document Transmittal for Trust Fund Recovery Penalty Case Files.

 Note: